-17. Free events in your city
+18. Free events in your city

 You can usually find free events happening all year round in the city, especially during the warmer months.

 Check to see what events are happening in your neighborhood or nearby cities.
 This could make for a fun day trip.

-18. Do a food tour of your city
+19. Do a food tour of your city

 While you can certainly sign up for a professionally organized food tour, a more budget-friendly option is to put together your own itinerary.